erSubhashThapa/100daysofcode/r1-log.md

 - **JavaScript30: *Sort Without Articles***

    This took me a while because I'm still getting used to the array functions like `map()`, `sort()`, and `filter()`.
 I learned a little bit about [in place](https://en.wikipedia.org/wiki/In-place_algorithm) algorithms when I was reading about [`sort()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
 I was wondering where the sort function keeps the order of the array at every step?
-I guess it stores it inplace which I'm trying to understand.
+I guess it stores it in place which I'm trying to understand.
 Is it accessible in the debugger?
-If I want to see mid sort function what's been sorted to what order so far, can I?
+If I want to see mid-sort-function what's been sorted and in what order so far, can I?

    I used `indexOf()` but because I was thinking of indexes I did `indexOf[]` instead of `()`.
 I'm surprised I got no syntax errors from this.